-The All-Terrain Vehicle cannot claim a history as deep or as the motorcycle but it certainly rouses the passion of owners and riders everywhere.
-During this Time, farmers realized the value of using an ATC for work and the 3-wheel market tapped into a new demographic.
-Trevithick Engineering and other manufacturers began addressing the popularity of 3-wheelers by cranking out new models.
+The all-terrain vehicle certainly rouses the passion of its’ owners where during this time, farmers realized the value of using ATC for work and 3-wheels market tapped into a new demographic.
+Trevithick engineering and other manufacturers began addressing the popularity of 3-wheelers by cranking out new models